 For TS 26.143, do the following

+Address the minimum work item objectives in alignment with MPEG MeMAF

-Accept that it is a longer term project, potentially even beyond Rel-18
+Accept that it is a longer term project, potentially even beyond Rel-18 to align with external SDO's (IETF, MPEG, GSMA) – ensure that the specification can be extended in the future.

 Allow it to be used with 5G Messaging/RCS/MMS and IETF MIMI content functionalities

-This means that the container format can be multipart/MIME or MIMI, both should be supported.
+This means that the container format can be multipart/MIME or MIMI, both should be enabled.

-Address the ability to package more data into ISO BMFF
+Address the ability to package more data into ISO BMFF instead of relying on a multi-part packaging to address richer content formats.

 For initial implementation of the proposal refer to S4-231690 (for TS 26.140) and S4-231691 (for TS 26.143).